-Total share-based compensation expenses for the years ended December 31, 2023, 2022 and 2021 were \$5.0 million, \$4.1 million and \$3.9 million, respectively, as referenced in Notes 5 and 6.
+Total share-based compensation expenses for the years ended December 31, 2023, 2022 and 2021 were \$5.0 million, \$4.1 million and \$3.9 million, respectively.
 In the year ended December 31, 2023 the Company transferred \$2.0 million from the equity settled employee benefits reserve to accumulated deficit as a result of lapsed vested options.
 For these lapsed vested options there is no longer a requirement for a reserve as there are no limitations for distribution within equity.

-Measurement of fair values
+20.2 Measurement of fair values